MRiczo/kickstater-analysis/README.md

-# kickstater-analysis
+# Analysis of Kickstarter Campaigns
-Analysis of Kickstarter Data for Theater Related Trends
+In this analysis multipul Kickstarter campaigns were looked at with the intention of fiding trends and information that will help launch a successful Kickstarter campaign for a Theater production or play.